mindey/subfiles/README.rst

 Purpose
 -------

-Extracts subtypes of files in a directory, so as to have a list of file extensions appearing in directory.
+Extracts subtypes of files in a directory, so as to have a list of file **sub**extensions appearing in directory.

 Usage
 -----